 What can I do with this degree?

-A Reconciliation Studies minor is great for anyone who wants to engage our culturally diverse world.
-Our minors go on to vocations in ministry, education, business, the non-profit sector, social work and more.
+A reconciliation studies minor is a great option for students who want to engage our culturally diverse world.
+Our minors go on to vocations in:

 What skills will I develop?